scheinerman/Sudoku.jl/README.md

 * We provide the function `sudoku_check` that verifies if the output of `sudoku` is a valid grid.
-* We use the GLPK solver because it is open source.
-It would be easy to change to other solvers.
+* We use the `HiGHS` solver because it is open source.
+It would be easy to change to other solvers using `ChooseOptimizer`.
 * Note that the first time `sudoku` is invoked it can be a bit slow (presumably because of initialization of the integer programming code).
 Subsequent calls go faster.